webmiddle/webmiddle/packages/webmiddle-client/README.md

 ## How it works

-Under the hood, it uses the `web-server` REST API to fetch the list of service paths.
+Under the hood, it uses the `web-server` REST API (HTTP or WebSocket) to fetch the list of service paths.

-For each path, it then creates a local version of the remote service, that, when evaluated, executes an HTTP request to the web-server, asking it to execute the remote service at that path.
+For each path, it then creates a local version of the remote service, that, when evaluated, executes an HTTP or WebSocket request to the web-server, asking it to execute the remote service at that path.
 The response is used as the service output.

+### Constructor parameters

+The constructor takes a single options object with the following properties:
+- **protocol**: can be either "http" or "ws".
+Defaults to "ws".
+- **hostname**: defaults to "localhost".
+- **port**: defaults to 3000.